Justin Slayer

 Justin Slayer (born Eugene Bell on September 10, 1972) is an American pornographic film actor and director.
-He is from Los Angeles, Ca.
+He is from Los Angeles, California.

 He won the 2007 Adult Video News Awards "Best Ethnic Series - Latin" for the Mami Culo Grande series and "Best Ethnic Series - Black" for the Phatty Girls series.

-He won the 2009 AVN awards, the Justin Slayer International film Mami Culo Grande 6 won "Best Ethnic-Themed Release - Latin".
+He won the 2009 AVN Awards, the Justin Slayer International film Mami Culo Grande 6 won "Best Ethnic-Themed Release - Latin."

 In 2009, Slayer won the Urban X Award for Best Director Gonzo.